Most people don’t announce their interest. They give quietly through a one-time gift, a QR code scan, or by filling out a form on a Tuesday afternoon.

 Step 3: Use AI to Focus Your Team’s Attention

 Supporters don’t follow the same path.
-Some reappear after months away.
-Others engage quietly, without making a gift.
-Not every action needs a response—but some are worth a closer look.
+Some reappear after months away, while others engage quietly without making a gift.
+Not every action needs a response, but some are worth a closer look.

 AI helps your team focus.
-It finds patterns in behavior, flags supporters likely to re-engage, and highlights opportunities for targeted donor outreach so you can act before interest fades.
+It finds behavioral patterns, flags supporters likely to re-engage, and highlights opportunities for targeted donor outreach so you can act before interest fades.

 The goal is simple: give your team better signals, so they can spend less time guessing and more time reaching out with purpose.